grejj/RoboticsND-Map-My-World/Occupancy_Grid_Mapping/README.md

 ![Mapping with Known Poses](Images/mapping_with_known_poses.png "Mapping with Known Poses Diagram")

-The Occupancy Grid Mapping Algorithm uses two other important algorithms called the __Binary Bayes Filter__ and the __Inverse Sensor Model__ to implement its functionlity.
+The Occupancy Grid Mapping Algorithm solves the problem of mapping with known poses and uses two other important algorithms called the __Binary Bayes Filter__ and the __Inverse Sensor Model__ to implement its functionlity.
 These will be described briefly before the Occupancy Grid Mapping Algorithm is explained and then implemented.

 ### Binary Bayes Filter